-7 Although Annas regretted that his steward had struck Jesus, he was too proud to take notice of the matter.
+than to suffer death.
+But when Annas stood before the 7 Although Annas regretted that his steward had struck stalwart and determined Galilean, he knew at once that it Jesus, he was too proud to take notice of the matter.
 In his confusion he went into another room, leaving Jesus alone with the household attendants and the temple guards for almost an hour.